jshor/symbology/README.md

 ## Introduction

 This Node.js module will allow you to generate over 50+ different types of 1D or 2D symbologies, including barcodes for books, grocery, shipping carriers, healthcare, and international codes.
-It can save a png, svg, or eps image, or stream a base64 png bitmap.
+It can save a png, svg, or eps image, or render a base64 png bitmap.

 ## Installation